-4.16 The site allocation policies ST4 - Bassetlaw Garden Village and 9: Site SEM001 - Apleyhead Junction, Worksop include provision for housing and associated economic development and infrastructure within 500m of the likely boundary of the Sherwood Forest ppSPA.
-Therefore, development at these sites has the potential to displace, disturb and reduce the survival or productivity of breeding birds through non-physical disturbance such as from noise, vibration and light pollution.
+4.16 The site allocation policy 9: Site SEM001 - Apleyhead Junction, Worksop includes provision for housing and associated economic development and infrastructure within 500m of the likely boundary of the Sherwood Forest ppSPA.
+Therefore, development at this site has the potential to displace, disturb and reduce the survival or productivity of breeding birds through non-physical disturbance such as from noise, vibration and light pollution.